Birds and Wildlife

 When: April to October

 Ospreys are summer visitors, flying from the heat of African spring to nest in our cool Scottish climate.
-Come autumn, and they fly south again to escape our cold Northern winters.
+Come autumn, they fly south again to escape our cold Northern winters.
 They mate for life, returning with their mate year after year to the same nest site, mostly perched high in pine or other tall trees.

 They are our only birds of prey that feed solely on fish.
 Although they are about the size of a buzzard, that’s where the similarities end.
 Ospreys are slim, elegant birds in flight, with long, narrow, almost gull-like wings.
 Hunting over a loch, they will hang on the air with slow, languid wingbeats, legs dangling, ready to plummet into the water to snatch pike or trout.
 You may see one carrying a fish back to its nest – carefully holding it parallel to its body to reduce the drag as it flies.
-Mostly, the male does the hunting, especially when the chicks are small, while the female stays at the broad, twiggy nest to feed and protect her brood.
+Mostly, the male does the hunting, especially when the chicks are tiny, while the female stays at the broad, twiggy nest to feed and protect her brood.

 Osprey (Unsplash)